 General Reflections on Switzerland: Switzerland is a favoured destination for Indian travellers.
 I visited Switzerland twice.
 The first time it was for two weeks and later for two days.
 It is a beautiful country.
 The mountains and lakes are spectacular.

 Humidity levels in Switzerland are low.
 Perhaps that is the reason why landscape photographs shot there have a special sparkle.
 You may not be aware that humidity tends to pick up noise, particularly in outdoor images.

 People and Languages

 Workers in Switzerland are highly skilled.
 They work in areas like pharmaceuticals, banking, biotechnology and microelectronics.
 Switzerland has high costs of living when compared to countries in the European Union, but has also relatively high levels of wages.
 Swiss workers earn an average of USD 57,082 per year.
 The productivity levels tend to be high too.

 The Swiss are obsessed with cleanliness.
 Roads and sidewalks are ultra clean.
 I did not come across littering in public areas.
-It was also interesting to see that many of the cleaning jobs were being done by workers from Asian and East European countries.
+It was also interesting to see that emigrants from Asian and East European countries took care of many of the cleaning jobs.

 Crime rates in Switzerland are low.
 Pickpocketing does not seem to exist.
 We felt safe to move about even late at night.
 The low crime rates probably have something to do with the low unemployment scale and an extensive welfare state.